waclawthedev/go-sugaring/README.md

+# Deprecation notice
+This project transformed to [https://github.com/waclawthedev/gopie](https://github.com/waclawthedev/gopie).
+Please update your projects to that new package.
+It has even more useful functions :)
 # What go-sugaring is?
 This is the package with functions from Python/other language, that you are searching for in Go (Golang)